 Conveniently, it was around this time that a sage from the Knowledge Towers approached me with the offer of working there.
 Apparently my studying had not gone unnoticed, and the sage said that he saw great potential in me.
 I accepted his offer without much hesitation; after all, this was what I wanted.
 And so I began working in the Knowledge Towers, with the sage who recruited me becoming my mentor.

 I started out on the lower levels, of course.
 I’d have to work my way up to the honored position of a professional scholar and seer.
 At first it was difficult to retain the suffocating silence and utterly focused mindset that was characteristic of those working in the Knowledge Towers, but I eventually learned to do it, if only so I could ascend in ranks and have access to amazing quantities of knowledge.
 My days were spent studying, making calculations, pondering the mysteries of the universe, and of course, from time to time, observing the stars.
 From early on I could tell that observing the stars, a major part of being a scholar, did not interest me too greatly.
-It was interesting trying to make prophecies, but I felt that I couldn’t do that based on the observation of the stars alone; it was necessary to make use of past experience in predictions.
+It was interesting trying to make prophecies, but I felt that I couldn’t do that based on the observation of the stars alone; it was necessary to make use of past experience in predictions of the future.

 It took me quite a while to reach the upper levels of the Knowledge Towers.
 Despite my hours of hard work and study it was still a long time before I finally obtained the coveted status of senior scholar and seer.
 It was around the time that my mentor gave me the promotion that a shocking incident occurred that threatened me, my reputation, and my job.

 It was a few days after I had begun working on the highest level of the Knowledge Towers.
 The first warning sign that something was not right that day was the mysterious disappearance of my carving stone.
 It was stamped with my name, though, so whoever found it would know to give it to me, so I didn’t let it bother me much.
 The second warning sign came when I entered the uppermost level to find that there was a commotion of some sort.
 The mere fact that there was something even resembling noise on such a high level was phenomenal.
 I saw before me something resembling a Matoran mob, a truly bizarre sight in Ko-Metru.
-The third and most explicit warning sign was when a sudden, complete and utter silence cloaked the room upon my entrance.
+The third and most explicit warning sign was when a sudden and utter silence cloaked the room upon my entrance.
 All faces turned in my direction.
 As if the situation was not awkward enough, I could see narrowed gazes of suspicion and distrust though the eye holes of half of the scholars’ masks.
 But what disturbed me most was the expression on my mentor’s face.
 He was looking at me, the look on his face distant, and in his eyes I saw… disappointment?

 One of the scholars cleared his throat.
 A few others shifted around in their places uncomfortably, while another few others eyed me suspiciously.
 It was finally the Ko-Matoran who was standing at the center of the gathering that broke the silence.
 He stepped away from the others, a weary look in his eyes.